-2013 2012
+2014 2013

-HK\$'000 HK\$'000
+一种组织的有理 HK\$'000 HK\$'000

+LA THE SAN THE AND A SAN

 Loan from the ultimate holding company

-Wai Chun Investment Fund 28,417 15,259
+Wai Chun Investment Fund 28,417

 The amounts due are unsecured, interest-bearing and not repayable within one year.

 Save as disclosed in the consolidated financial statements, there were no other significant related party transactions.